loopbackio/loopback.io/pages/en/lb3/Where-filter.md

 ### ilike and nilike

 The ilike and nilike (not ilike) operators enable you to match case insensitive regular expressions.
-It is supported by the memory connector and Post connectors.
+It is supported by the memory connector and Postgresql connectors.

 Example of ilike operator: